nigelskeels/simple-knob/README.md

 # simple-knob
-Simple Web Component and CSS based knob
+Simple Vanilla Javascript Web Component and CSS based knob

 Web components and css only, no dependencies!!